-The LRAM purpose is to maintain awareness of training land conditions in order to apply mitigation when and where it is most needed.
-Through a regular program of monitoring, areas can be identified for repair before they become safety issues or require expensive engineering solutions.
-LRAMs responsibility is planning and conducting projects necessary to keep land usable for live training.
-LRAM projects are designed to: address safety hazards and repair training damage on maneuver land; maintain training lands that receive regular use and require maintenance to maintain operational conditions; reconfigure existing lands to optimize their availability for a variety of live training uses.
-LRAM vegetation management techniques include reseeding with native vegetation, and fertilizing when appropriate, masticating woody vegetation when clearing is needed and using woody debris to promote erosion control, tree removal by feller-buncher in accordance with timber salvage requirements, brushing or mowing where conditions allow, hand crew chainsaw and brush-cutter use where large heavy equipment is not appropriate, tree and shrub retention within and around project sites.
-Besides reseeding, revegetation methods also include willow live stating, vegetation matting, and tree/shrub planting.
-This task is performed through Range Control contracted by Colorado State University Center for Environmental Management of Military Lands (CEMML) and the Salcha-Delta Soil and Water Conservation District (SDSWCD).
+LRAM is the visible component of ITAM on the landscape with projects designed to: address safety hazards and repair training damage on maneuver land; maintain training lands that receive regular use for maintenance of operational conditions; reconfigure existing lands to optimize their availability for a variety of live training uses.
+LRAM uses the information gathered through RTLA to help determine what repair, maintenance, and reconfiguration projects are needed.
+LRAM maneuver damage repair techniques include smoothing ruts, redistributing organic material moved or disturbed from digging or snow plowing during military training events, reseeding with native vegetation, and fertilizing when appropriate.
+Besides reseeding, revegetation methods also include willow live staking, vegetation matting, and tree/shrub planting.
+LRAM vegetation management techniques include masticating woody vegetation when clearing is needed and using woody debris to promote erosion control, tree removal by feller-buncher in accordance with timber salvage requirements, brushing or mowing where conditions allow, hand crew chainsaw and brush-cutter use where large heavy equipment is not appropriate, tree and shrub retention within and around project sites.
+This task is performed through Range Control contracted by CEMML and by the Salcha-Delta Soil and Water Conservation District (SDSWCD).